 Fundraising ideas: a huge range of toys

 Suitable for: schools, pre-schools, playgroups etc

 Profit: schools receive 20% of the value as credit

 From a fundraising perspective, this is probably one of the easiest options available.
 Simply choose a company, request some catalogues, and send them home to parents.
-The school will receive 20% of the value spent as vouchers.
+The school will receive a % of the value spent as vouchers.
 The actual amount varies between companies, but ranges between 10% and 25% – for example if a family buys $100 worth of toys, the school will get a voucher enabling them to buy $20 worth of toys or resources for students.
 If 100 families spend $100 each on toys, suddenly the school has $2,000 in credit.